 However, the electrolysis of water is not simple and easy for many reasons.

 - Water is very weakly dissociated into hydrogen and hydroxide ions.
-The concentration of the ions in neutral water are equal (= moles per litre).
+The concentration of the ions in neutral water is equal (= moles per litre).
 Electrolysis involves the charge carriers, for the current to flow.
 So, water with a very small amount of ions is a bad conductor of electricity.
-So, electrolysis of pure water will be a very slow process.
+So, the electrolysis of pure water will be a very slow process.

-- The hydrogen ion is associated with other water molecule and exists as hydronium ion.
+- The hydrogen ion is associated with other water molecules and exists as a hydronium ion.
 So, any hydroxide ion, moving towards the anode, will be neutralized by the hydronium ion, even before it reaches the anode to form oxygen gas.
 Similarly, any hydrogen present will be neutralized by the hydroxyl ion present near the cathode and will not be, reduced to hydrogen.
-So, electrolysis of water to hydrogen and oxygen will be very small.
+So, the electrolysis of water to hydrogen and oxygen will be very small.
 The electrolysis also involves the transfer of electrons from the anion to the anode and cathode to cations.

 - In the electrolysis of water, electrodes are inert solids like platinum/palladium whereas electrolyte is a solute in a solution and the product is a gas.

 Factors Affecting the Efficiency of Electrolysis

 The efficiency of electrolysis or the electron transfer depends on many factors such as;

 i) The number of available cations and anions in the solution.

 ii) Mobility rate of the ions to reach the electrode.

-iii) Activation energy needed for the electron transfer from the electrode to the electrolyte ions.
+iii) Activation energy that is needed for the electron transfer from the electrode to the electrolyte ions.

 iv) The effect of the gas bubble surrounding the electrode on the further electrotransfer, etc.

 Crossing over of several interfaces (solute- liquid, solute-solid, solid-gas) results in the increase of energy requirements for the electrolysis (overvoltage) than predicted by the thermos-dynamical Gibbs energy.